tezoatlipoca/hamnt/README.md

 ## Configuration Parameters
 * LOG_LEVEL      - change to Trace, Debug, Information, Warning, Error, Fatal, None
 * NOTES_LOCATION - the default place where any new aliased notes files will be created; Has no impact on any file aliases already defined.
+* CASE_SENSITIVE - true/false(default); pertains to searches in your notes file
+* MATCH_MODE     - Contains (default) - note file matches will hit on any line that _contains_ the input you give Exact - note file matches will hit on any line that _exactly matches_ the input you give Any - note file matches will hit on any line that _contains any of the words from_ the input you give
+* VERBOSE_OUTPUT - true/false(default) - datetime and file/function/line# debugging info are displayed depending on the LOG_LEVEL.

 ## Data Store
 In